Bayesian Embeddings for Few-Shot Open World Recognition: Problem Statement

+\textbf{Small-Context FS-OWR.} The \textbf{small-context} FS-OWR variant assumes access to a small (or non-existent) $\Dtrain$.
+This is a similar assumption to that made when sampling tasks in the $k$-shot $n$-way few-shot classification paradigm.
+Models are evaluated with respect to classification of unknown-known classes and detection of unknown-unknown classes.
+This variant can be practically motivated by applications in which labels are subjective to a user such as an automated photo tagging service.
+Users are able to provide labels for images, with which the system learns to automatically classify.
+Different users may have entirely disjoint sets of labels rendering the collection of a large labelled dataset impossible and detection of inputs outside of the provided set of available labels is critical.
+Moreover, this setting highlights (or isolates) the few-shot learning element of the problem and thus may be a useful setting within the research community, as the $k$-shot $n$-way setting has been.

-Both setting formalizations are motivated by practical examples.
-Consider an autonomous vehicle, driving in an urban environment.
+\textbf{Large-Context FS-OWR.} The \textbf{large-context} FS-OWR variant assumes access to a large $\Dtrain$.
+Performance is measured with respect to classification of known-known classes, unknown-known classes and detection of unknown-unknown classes.
+We motivate this setting by considering an autonomous vehicle, driving in an urban environment.
 This vehicle was trained to recognize classes such as vehicles, cyclists, and pedestrians using a large-scale dataset.
 However, the set of possible training classes does not encompass the full universe of possible classes observed during deployment.
 As such, it is desirable that the vehicle is able to recognize entities outside of its training set, so that they may be labeled and the system can adapt.
-This example corresponds to the \textit{large-context} setting.
-In contrast to the previous example, consider a setting in which labels are subjective to a user.
-In particular, consider an automated photo tagging service.
-In this service, users are able to provide labels for images, with which the system learns to automatically classify.
-This setting corresponds to the \textit{small-context} setting, as different users may have entirely disjoint sets of labels, and detection of inputs outside of the provided set of available labels is critical.